The different Siberian cat colors and patterns astonished cat lovers and animal enthusiasts worldwide.

 Siberian Cat Colors and Patterns

-Being one of the oldest cat breeds in existence, you can easily find a Siberian can in any desired color.
+Being one of the oldest cat breeds in existence, you can easily find a Siberian cat in any desired color.

 Orange, grey, black, blue, and white are the most common colors of these felines.
 You can also find them with tabby markings and in a combination of two different shades.

-Siberian cats can be divided into three major types of colorings.
+Siberian cats can be divided into four major types of colorings.

 Tabby cats are seen in almost all breeds of cats except a handful.
 With the famous M marking on the forehead and strips or spots covering the rest of the body these cats are extremely attractive to look at.

 However, there are three prominent colors of tabby cats in Siberian cats.